-The Access to Learning Fund is intended to provide selective help to undergraduate students who have serious financial difficulties.
-Grants from the Access to Learning Fund are needs related and are non-repayable.
-They are intended to help with day-to-day expenses and course related costs, such as the costs of accommodation, childcare, transport, books and utilities.
+The Warwick Hardship Fund is intended to provide selective help to undergraduate students who have serious financial difficulties.
+Grants from the Warwick Hardship Fund are needs related and are non-repayable.
+They are intended to help with day-to-day essential expenses and course-related costs, such as the costs of accommodation, childcare, transport, books and utilities.

 Registered full-time students paying UK home fees and who have settled status and have been ordinarily resident in the British Islands for the three years immediately before the start of their studies are eligible to apply.